 I keep servers running so you can sleep

-DevOps guy from Argentina.
+DevOps specialist from Argentina.
 Two decades of breaking things, fixing them, and eventually learning not to break them in the first place.

 DevOps illustration